Sethchong/Serious-SQL/Basics.md

 we first find out what is the total number of rows when measure is blood_pressure - then we want to sum those rows up so that we can find the total so we take total_rows::NNUMERIC / overall_total to find the percentage

-sum(count(*)) over () as overall_total - this line of code means that we want to sum all the count but also show the individual count against the sum
+sum(count(*)) over () as overall_total - this line of code means that we want a col to show sum of all the count **AND** also show the individual count in another col

+without this over() - we will only see 1 sum col and not the individual col